Personal Loan Calculator

 To qualify for a personal loan with a credit score that is reasonable, you will typically need: Proof of residency in Canada, credit history, steady income from employment and government issued ID.
 Small loans ($100 – $1,000) are typically easier to qualify for than larger loans.

-If your credit score and/or other financials are less attractive to lenders, you may be asked for collateral or personal guarantee (you can learn more about guarantor loans here).
+If your credit score and/or other financials are less attractive to lenders than borrowers, you may be asked for collateral or personal loans guarantee to borrow (you can learn more about guarantor loans here).

 How can I get a personal loan online?